Unforeseen factors caused the raid of two Ukrainian brigades in Zaporizhzhia to fail, the most modern Leopard 2A6 tanks were destroyed.

 On the morning of June 8, the 33rd Mechanized Brigade and the 47th Assault Brigade of the Ukrainian army gathered many Leopard 2 main battle tanks and Bradley infantry fighting vehicles to launch a large-scale attack on the Russian defense line near the village of Malaya Tokmachka in Zaporizhzhia province.

-To reach the Russian trenches, the two Ukrainian brigades had to cross a dense minefield.
-The Ukrainian commanders knew this and deployed at least one BMR-2 minesweeper and one Leopard 2R mine-clearing vehicle, hoping to create a safe opening for a company of M2A2 Bradley armored vehicles from the 47th Brigade and several Leopard 2A6 tanks from the 33rd Brigade to advance.
+To get close to the Russian trenches, the two Ukrainian brigades would have to cross a dense minefield.
+Ukrainian commanders knew this and deployed at least one BMR-2 minesweeper and one Leopard 2R mine-clearing vehicle, hoping to create a safe opening for a company of M2A2 Bradleys from the 47th Brigade and some Leopard 2A6 tanks from the 33rd Brigade to advance.

 However, a series of unexpected factors appeared when the minesweepers began to charge.
 The Ukrainian engineers failed to clear the way because the minefield was too thick, leaving at least one Leopard 2A6 tank, one BMR-2 minesweeper and nine Ukrainian M2A2 Bradley fighting vehicles stuck in the open field.

-Russian helicopter gunships and artillery immediately opened fire on the Ukrainian tanks and armored vehicles that were almost standing still.
-In a short time, the Leopard 2A6 tanks and a series of armored vehicles were destroyed by missiles launched from Ka-52 helicopters and artillery shells.
+Russian helicopter gunships and artillery immediately opened fire on the Ukrainian tank and armored formations that were almost standing still.
+In just a short time, the Leopard 2A6 tanks and a series of armored vehicles were destroyed by missiles launched from Ka-52 helicopters and artillery shells.

 A convoy of Ukrainian armored vehicles was attacked by Russia in a video released on June 9.
 Video: Telegram/Voin_Dv